What Knowledge Gets Distilled in Knowledge Distillation?: Applications

 Consider the problem of classifying gender from human faces.
 Imagine an independent student which performs the classification fairly across all races.
 The teacher, on the other hand, is biased against certain races, but is more accurate than the student \emph{on average}.
 Will the student, which was originally fair, become unfair after mimicking the unfair teacher?

-\textbf{Experimental setup:} We consider a ResNet20 $\rightarrow$ ResNet20 setting, and use FairFace dataset \citep{fairface}, which contains images of human faces from 7 different races with their gender labeled.
+\textbf{Experimental setup:} We consider a ResNet20 $\rightarrow$ ResNet20 setting, and use FairFace dataset \cite{fairface}, which contains images of human faces from 7 different races with their gender labeled.
 From its training split, we create two different subsets ($\mathcal{D}_s$ and $\mathcal{D}_t$) with the following objectives - (i) $\mathcal{D}_s$ has a particular racial composition so that a model trained on it will perform fairly across all races during test time; (ii) $\mathcal{D}_t$'s composition is intended to make the model perform unfairly for certain races.
-The exact composition of $\mathcal{D}_s$ and $\mathcal{D}_t$ is explained in Table~\ref{tab:ff_dataset}.
+The exact composition of $\mathcal{D}_s$ and $\mathcal{D}_t$ is given in the appendix.
 The teacher is trained on $\mathcal{D}_t$ whereas the independent/distilled students are trained on $\mathcal{D}_s$.
 We use $KL$ for distillation.

-\textbf{Results:} We start with the observation in the figure on the right that the independent (fair) student performs roughly fairly across all races, which is what we intended.
-The teacher is more accurate than the student.
-However, it performs relatively poorly on faces from Race 3 compared to other races.
-After distillation, we observe two things: (i) the student's \emph{overall} accuracy improves, (ii) the gain in accuracy (compare blue and orange columns) is less for images from Race 3.
-To put it simply, when the student is trained on $\mathcal{D}_s$ by itself, it behaves fairly.
+\textbf{Results:} We observe in the figure on the right that the independent student performs roughly fairly across all races, which is what we intended.
+The teacher is more accurate than the student, but performs relatively poorly on faces from Race 3 compared to others.
+After distillation, we observe that the student's \emph{overall} accuracy improves, but the gain in accuracy is less for images from Race 3.
+So, when it is trained on $\mathcal{D}_s$ by itself, it behaves fairly.
 But when it mimics the teacher on $\mathcal{D}_s$, it becomes unfair.
 This follows the observation made in \cite{lukasik2021}, where the authors found that the performance gains during distillation might not be spread uniformly across different sub-categories.

 \textbf{Discussion:} The practical takeaway from the experiment is that knowledge distillation can bring forth behaviour which is considered socially problematic if it is viewed simply as a blackbox tool to increase a student's performance on test data, as it did in the previous example.
-Proper care must hence be taken regarding the transfer/amplification of unwanted biases in the student. }
+Proper care must hence be taken regarding the transfer/amplification of unwanted biases in the student.